fo76utils/fo76utils/doc/esmview.md

 * **R \*:xxxxxxxx**: Find next reference to form ID.
 * **S pattern**: Find next record with EDID matching pattern.
 * **S**: Select record interactively (requires SDL).
-* **W**: View the model (MODL) of the current record, if present.
+* **W [MODS [MODC]]**: View the model (MODL) of the current record, if present.
 This command is not available if esmview is built without SDL support.
 Pressing H while in the NIF viewer prints the list of keyboard controls, Esc returns to the esmview console.
+The optional MODS and MODC parameters can be used to add a material swap form ID (if non-zero) and/or set the grayscale to palette map scale.
 * **Q** or **Ctrl-D**: Quit.

 ##### Mouse controls